Who is this cleaning contract for?

-This Cleaning Contract Template Agreement is designed for use by a business providing cleaning services.
 This package of documents includes Terms of Business, in A4 Format plus a reduced two page format, and a Form of Agreement.
+It contains 16 clauses covering:

 There is also a schedule to be completed for each contract, setting out the charges, details of services, location of work etc.